MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 ![Azure Information Protection permissions example information banner](../media/example-restricted-access-banner.png)

 If they select the **View Permission** button, they see the permissions that they have.
-For example:
+In the following example, the user can view and edit the document:

 ![Azure Information Protection permissions example dialog box](../media/example-permisisons-popup.png)